tonycurtis/pmix/master/man/pmix_init.3.md

 Initialize the PMIx client, returning the process identifier assigned to this client's application in the provided pmix_proc_t struct.
-Passing a parameter of _NULL_ for this parameter is allowed if the user wishes solely to initialize the PMIx system and does not require return of the identifier at that time.
+Passing a value of _NULL_ for this parameter is allowed if the user wishes solely to initialize the PMIx system and does not require return of the identifier at that time.